johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

        //  optimizer: {
 ```

+Note that you can use the `patch` command to make these changes.
+Copy the text above to your clipboard, then type `patch -p1` at the command line.
+Paste the lines into your terminal then hit [ctrl][d].
+The changes should be made without using an editor.
+If you've already heavily modified the `truffle-config.js` file, this won't work.

 ### Install the rest of the environment

 There are several more NPM modules we need to install.
 We install them below.